alex8088/electron-vite-docs/packages/en-US/docs/guide/dev.md

 ## `nodeIntegration`

-Currently, electron-vite not support `nodeIntegration`.
+Currently, electron-vite do not support `nodeIntegration`.
 One of the important reasons is that vite's  HMR is implemented based on native ESM.
 But there is also a way to support that is to use `require` to import the node module which is not very elegant.
 Or you can use plugin [vite-plugin-commonjs-externals](https://github.com/xiaoxiangmoe/vite-plugin-commonjs-externals) to handle.

 Perhaps there's a better way to support this in the future.
 But It is important to note that  using preload scripts is a better and safer option.